 Encourage your child to stop scratching the affected area.
 It’s a good idea to treat all family members affected by ringworm.

-Consult your vet for treatment if your pet is the cause.
+Consult your vet for treatment if your pet has bald patches or sores, because this might be where your child has picked up the ringworm.